pololu/vl6180x-arduino/README.md

 * `void startRangeContinuous(uint16_t period)`<br>
   Starts continuous ranging measurements with the given period in milliseconds (10 ms resolution; defaults to 100 ms if not specified).

   In all continuous modes, the period must be greater than the time it takes to perform the measurement(s).
-See section 2.4.4 ("Continuous mode limits") in the datasheet for details.
+See section "Continuous mode limits" in the datasheet for details.

 * `void startAmbientContinuous(uint16_t period)`<br>
   Starts continuous ambient light measurements with the given period in milliseconds (10 ms resolution; defaults to 500 ms if not specified).